goomies/wamp-indexer/README.md

 - The PHP modifications are in : `_wampindexer\src\app.php`.

 ## Dummy content
-There is a `dummy-content` folder for the demo that you can delete, it's just here to show you the final result.
+There is a `dummy-content` folder for the demo that you can put inside your `www` folder, it's just here to show you the final result you can delete it.

 # Credits